Gittler guitar: History

 The Gittler guitar has six strings.
 Each string has its own pickup.
 Later versions have a plastic body.
 The steel frets, consisting of stainless steel bars pressure fitted into the stainless steel neck, give the instrument a sitar-like feel, as it is possible to bend the strings downward past where a wooden fretboard would prohibit the movement in a conventional guitar.
+However, this, depending on the thickness of the player's fingers, is not achievable on the highest frets, from about 25 to 31.
 The six individual pickups can be routed to divided outputs via D-sub-9-pin. or be mixed to a 1/4" TS connector.
 The built in pre-amps are powered by a 9 V battery or via D-sub connector.
 The New York version came without a pre-amp section; the individual pickups' signals were led into single cables, which could then be plugged into a mixing box or each separately amplified.

 The Museum of Modern Art, MOMA has one instrument in its collection, as does the Boston Museum of Fine Arts (which also has a later Bar Rashi wooden electric guitar).
 Gittler guitars can also be seen in several other museums and collections.

 The only left-handed Gittler guitar known to exist was made by Bar Rashi himself in 1995 or 1996.
 It is a signed minimalist instrument, identical to the one he played in the later period of his life and made to order for a client in Jerusalem.
 There are only 12 separate parts in total and the frets are one long thread of nylon.
 This creates a unique sound.

-Current Production
+Current production

 After Bar Rashi's passing in 2003, his eldest son, Yonatan, became a partner in Gittler Instruments LLC.
-The company has returned to manufacturing the Gittler guitar and presently sells the instruments online.
+The company has returned to manufacturing the Gittler guitar; presently, the company sells the instruments online.
 Gittler Instruments president Russ Rubman has extended the company's line to include upright basses and violins designed with the same principles of the original Gittler Guitar.